fedhere/PUI2017_fb55/Lab1_fb55/githubCreateRepoCmds.md

 ![Alt text](lab1_imgs/Lab1_mergeConflict.png)

-Follow the instructions to fix the merge online, but note: where github says to resolve the merge and upload the changes to Github there are a few implicit steps.
-I am spelling them below.
+Follow the instructions to fix the merge online, View Merge, Resolve Conflict etc. Bon the command line the steps to  resolve the merge conflict and upload the changes to Github there look as follow:
 Github will have instructions similar to:

   ```
   git checkout -b gdobler-master master